usmanovs/Salesforce-Interview-Handbook/dev-exercises.md

 1. Create triggers that:
    1. populates Description of new Account record to be "Yes I can"
    1. runs only on Contact updates >>> creates a task for Contact owner with subject "call the contact asap"
+1. Create a test class for the trigger

 [[↑] Back to top](#salesforce-exercises)